Wilmer Flores Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.70 team ERA ranks last among all league pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last across all league pitching staffs.

+- Lambert (3-6) gets the starting nod for the Rockies in his 11th start of the season.
+He's put together a 5.03 ERA in 82 1/3 innings pitched, with 69 strikeouts.

-- His last appearance came on Sunday against the Toronto Blue Jays, when the right-hander went four innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Monday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up six hits.

-- The 35-year-old has a 5.98 ERA and 6.5 strikeouts per nine innings in 15 games this season, while allowing a batting average of .292 to opposing hitters.
+- In 24 games this season, the 26-year-old has amassed an ERA of 5.03, with 7.5 strikeouts per nine innings.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.